 Hope Artiste Village

 Hope Artiste Village, one of the largest mill restoration projects in Rhode Island, is a hub of cultural activity fostering collaboration and innovation among a diverse community of creatives and professionals.
 Located on Main Street in Pawtucket, the Village hosts a creative mix of art studios, live/work lofts, retail shops, light industrial workshops and professional office suites.
-The mill space boasts cafes, a coffee roaster, a live music venue, fitness studios, designers, artisans, event spaces and a bustling wintertime farmers market.
+The mill space boasts cafes, a coffee roaster, a live music venue, fitness studios, designers, artisans, and event spaces.

 New Urban Arts